Experience Offenbach Transcribed for Cello and Guitar!

 A piece full of charming simplicity, evoking an atmosphere of olden times – this is how Offenbach's Musette could be described.
 It plays easy on the cello as well as on the guitar, with its simple accompaniment in the agreeable key of A minor.
 A listener is particularly amused by the section where the cello plays a happy tune using only natural harmonics, with the guitar providing a drum-like accompaniment.

-Purchase Offenbach Musette for Violin and Guitar today!
+Purchase Offenbach Musette for Cello and Guitar today!

 Also, check out this fantastic performance of the Musette transcription by Mr. Dešpalj and guitarist Istvan Roemer.